chromice/ae/README.md

 });
 ```

-If you let user choose a value (or multiple values) from a predefined list, you should always validate whether they submitted the correct value:
+If you let user choose a value (or multiple values) from a predefined list, you should always validate whether they submitted correct data:

 ```php
 $field->valid_value('Wrong option selected.', array(